Alpine A110 coupe review

 Quilted leather abounds and the raised central console helps to create a feeling that you're hunkered down in the machine.
 The standard seats are good, but the optional sports seats provide extra support without feeling too hard.
 A set of digital instrument dials adds a real motorsport feel, and their appearance changes depending on which driving mode is selected.

 The Alpine is quite well equipped, too.
-Features like LED daytime running lights and rear lights are standard, along with 18-inch alloy wheels from Fuchs – a company famous for producing Porsche 911 wheels.
-The Premiere Edition gets carbon-fibre interior trim and brushed aluminium pedals for a motorsport-inspired look.
-There's a seven-inch touchscreen infotainment system with DAB radio, but no sign of Apple CarPlay or Android Auto, even as options.
+Features such as LED lights and auto wipers are standard, along with alloy wheels from Fuchs – a company famous for producing Porsche 911 wheels.
+There's a seven-inch touchscreen infotainment system with DAB radio, Apple CarPlay and Android Auto, and driver aids include hill-start assist and emergency brake assist.
+It seems a bit miserly that parking sensors aren’t fitted as standard, though.

 Choose the A110S and you'll be greeted with orange stitched upholstery on the roof lining, sun visors, door panels and centre console, along with a standard telemetrics device to display and record driving data.
-The A110S also gets parking sensors front and rear, aluminium pedals and an upgraded Focal stereo.
-From the outside, the S model is distinguished by black and carbon badges, orange brake calipers and anthracite GT Race alloy wheels, but the changes are subtle and don’t shout about the A110S’ extra power.
+The A110S also gets parking assistance, aluminium pedals and an upgraded Focal stereo.
+From the outside, the S model is distinguished by a big spoiler, black and carbon badges, orange brake calipers and anthracite GT Race alloy wheels.
+The GT model sits between the two, offering a more refined take on the most powerful engine option.

 Practicality & boot space